SonjiaD/Personal-Portfolio/README.md

 Personal Portfolio

-Hi this is my personal website, that displays my projects in UX/UI design and software!
+Hi I'm Sonja.
+This is my personal website, that displays my projects in UX/UI design and software!